heiglan/msd21_heigl_tosheva/tosheva.md

   - Describe in the JavaDoc & comments how you test which aspect.
 - Create maven site documentation:
 - Finalizing the exercise.
-  - Check your commit history3 using git log.
+  - Check your commit history using git log.
   - Check your repository on github.com.